jcu-eresearch/plone-user-doc/source/features-preferences.rst

 Setting User preferences
 ========================

-Each person with an account on Plone can set their own personal preferences.
+Each person with an account can set their own personal preferences.

 .. image:: /images/user-tools-menu.png
    :alt: User actions menu
    :align: center
    :scale: 75%

 #.
-To edit your preferences, click the **Preferences** link in the personal
+To edit your preferences, click the ``Preferences`` link in the personal
    menu.

 #.
-The preferences page has two tabs: *Personal Information* and *Personal
+The preferences page has two tabs: ``Personal Information`` and ``Personal
-   Preferences.* If you click **Personal Preferences** you can set individual values.
+   Preferences.`` If you click ``Personal Preferences`` you can set individual values.
 These are stored on the server, and will be available regardless of the machine that you use to login.

 #.
-The **Personal Information** tab allows you to add some additional
+The ``Personal Information`` tab allows you to add some additional
    information about yourself.
 For example, you can choose the photo to appear on your profile page.
-Just click the **browse** button, and select the correct image file.
+Just click the ``Browse`` button, and select the correct image file.

 #.
-Click the Save button at the bottom of the page to save your changes.
+Click the ``Save`` button at the bottom of the page to save your changes.

 You can set your preferences for all of the items listed below: